LESSON 4

 Before 1984, humans had to communicate with computers in ways that were easy for computers.
 Programmers and computer users had to adapt their thinking to the machines.

-To tell the computer what to do, you had type instructions into a text shell.
+To tell the computer what to do, you had type instructions into a terminal shell.

 Users struggled to memorize scores of arcane command and cryptic option flags.